TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-9-battery-tester.markdown

 categories: docs
 ---

-In this final structured lab, we will be making something directly useful: a battery tester!
+We will be making something directly useful: a battery tester!
 Specifically, we will want to be able to measure remaining charge in a 1.5V alkaline battery, such as AA and AAA batteries.

 ![Alkaline State of Charge]({{site.url}}/images/Alkaline-SOC.jpg)
 (source: [Battery University](http://batteryuniversity.com/learn/article/examining_loading_characteristics_on_primary_and_secondary_batteries))